-Update on our letter to Gov Newsom requesting state law enforcement help for Berkeley
+Update on our letter to Gov Newsom requesting CHP help for Berkeley

 Now, we have an update, and we won’t sugarcoat it: We’ve been told CHP officers will NOT deploy to Berkeley at this time.